 First, it is clear that no security engineer have ever been involved in the design and maintenance of Linux, or it was already too late… Linux lacks any sort of defense in depth, and too many privileges are aggregated in too few places.
 This is a fatal mix from which it will maybe never recover.

-We have an organised theft of intellectual property.
-People are tricked into working for some shrewd manipulators without being paid.
+In Linux we have an organised theft of intellectual property and it is a conspiracy against the same coders which are making Linux.
+Developers are tricked into working for some shrewd manipulators without being paid.

 Is Open Source Secure?